Anti-nuclear movement in the United States: Emergence of the anti-uranium movement

 The Church Rock uranium mill tailings dam breach.
 A 20-foot breach in the tailings dam formed around 5:30 am on the morning of July 16, 1979.

 Uranium mining is the process of extraction of uranium ore from the ground.
 A prominent use of uranium from mining is as fuel for nuclear power plants.
 After mining uranium ores, they are normally processed by grinding the ore materials to a uniform particle size and then treating the ore to extract the uranium by chemical leaching.
 The milling process commonly yields dry powder-form material consisting of natural uranium, "yellowcake", which is sold on the uranium market as U_{3}O_{8}, and uranium mining can use large amounts of water.

 The Church Rock uranium mill spill occurred in New Mexico on July 16, 1979, when United Nuclear Corporation's Church Rock uranium mill tailings disposal pond breached its dam.
 Over 1,000 tons of solid radioactive mill waste and 93 million gallons of acidic, radioactive tailings solution flowed into the Puerco River, and contaminants traveled 80 mi downstream to Navajo County, Arizona and onto the Navajo Nation.
 The accident released more radioactivity than the Three Mile Island accident that occurred four months earlier and was the largest release of radioactive material in U.S. history.
 Groundwater near the spill was contaminated and the Puerco rendered unusable by local residents, who were not immediately aware of the toxic danger.

 Despite efforts made in cleaning up uranium sites, significant problems stemming from the legacy of uranium development still exist today on the Navajo Nation and in the states of Utah, Colorado, New Mexico, and Arizona.
 Hundreds of abandoned mines have not been cleaned up and present environmental and health risks in many communities.
 The Environmental Protection Agency estimates that there are 4000 mines with documented uranium production, and another 15,000 locations with uranium occurrences in 14 western states, most found in the Four Corners area and Wyoming.
 The Uranium Mill Tailings Radiation Control Act is a United States environmental law that amended the Atomic Energy Act of 1954 and gave the Environmental Protection Agency the authority to establish health and environmental standards for the stabilization, restoration, and disposal of uranium mill waste.

-Anti-uranium activists in the US include: Thomas Banyacya, Manuel Pino and Floyd Red Crow Westerman.
+Anti-uranium activists in the U.S. include: Thomas Banyacya, Manuel Pino and Floyd Red Crow Westerman.